pogossian/ansible_nakivo_transporter_aws/README.md

-## Automatically creating instances in AWS for web applications end load balancers
+## Deploying NAKIVO  Transporter to AWS EC2

 *Ansible playbook should be ran from same VPC*